Gates open at 8 am. Closing time is posted as you enter.

-In order to adhere to the phase 4 guidelines set forth by the Illinois Department of Public Health the following changes have been made to our lottery for the 2020 season.
+In order to adhere to the Resurgence Mitigations measures set forth by the Illinois Department of Public Health the following changes have been made to our lottery for the 2020 season.

-The First Season permit holders will meet at 11:30 am.
-The Second Season permit holders will meet at 1:00 pm.
+The drawing will be Nov.
+7th.
+The First Season permit holders will be called out 11:30 am – 1:00 pm.
+The Second Season permit holders will be call out at 1:00 pm- 2:30 pm.

 Standby opportunities for the Saturday and Sunday of the second season will only be made available if a hunter station becomes vacant prior to the hunt.
 Please contact the Park Office prior to November 7th if you are interested in standby opportunities.
-Standby Hunters should not show up to the lottery meetings or check station unless contacted by site staff.
+A separate call-out will be held for any Standby Hunter opportunities to hunters that contact the main office before Nov.
+7th.
+Those hunters who get selected will be contacted by site staff.